OpenData-tu/go_kafka_consumer_validator_cluster/README.md

 `BULK_LIMIT`
  - limit of jsons that get aggregated to one bulk request.
 E.g. if set to 100, the consumer will aggregate *100* JSONs it reads from the kafka to one JSON that gets inserted into ElasticSearrch via the REST-api

+`TIMEOUT_SECONDS`
+- sets a timeout in seconds after which the consumer will send aggregated JSONs anyways.
+Especially needed in order to send the last JSONs coming from the importer.

 `DEBUG` *(optional)*
  - if set to `true` program will print additional debug.
 Be sure it actually matches the string `'true'`.